shivharis/turtlebot3_wiki/docs/source/pc_software.rst

 **First Method** : Install the `ROS`_ by using a simple installation script file

 ..
-TIP:: Terminal can be searched with the Ubuntu search icon on top left corner of screen.
+TIP:: The terminal application can be searched with the Ubuntu search icon on top left corner of screen.
 Shortcut key for terminal is Ctrl-Alt-T.

 .. code-block:: bash